Main navigation | Section navigation | Content

-All undergraduates at the University of Illinois are required to satisfy general education requirements—certain core courses that all students must take in order to graduate.
+All undergraduates at the University of Illinois are required to satisfy general education requirements.

-These requirements are an important component of students’ education at the University of Illinois.
-Besides specializing in a major and training for a career, students should become familiar with some of the many rapidly changing disciplines.
-Through these requirements, Illinois undergraduates:
+These requirements are an important component of students’ education.
+Besides specializing in a major and training for a career, students should become familiar with some of the many rapidly changing disciplines taught on campus.

 LAS students generally have a great deal of flexibility in fulfilling their general education requirements, which include the following: